 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") was enacted in response to the COVID-19 pandemic.
-We are currently evaluating the impact of the CARES Act, but at present do not expect the CARES Act would result in any material tax benefit.
+We continue to evaluate the impact of the CARES Act, but at present do not expect the CARES Act to result in any material income tax benefit.